 Even though it might seem tedious to disclose information like this to your buyers, it will save you from major legal battles.
 It is also the ethical thing to do to inform the future residents of your home what they should expect from buying the house.

 If you are wanting to make sure you disclose all the correct information when selling your house, work with a trusted real estate agent to guide you through this process.
-A local Clever Partner Agent will be with you every step of the way with quality service for a flat fee of $3,000 or 1% for homes over $350,000.
+A local Clever Partner Agent will be with you every step of the way with quality service for 1.5%.